edro123/adafruit/README.md

 <img src="./dashboard.jpg" alt="Dashboard" style="height: 709px; width:1008px;"/>
 Once your feeds are set up, add them to a Dashboard.
 You can set up warning values to match the red-green-blue alerts in the code.

+#### Factory reset:
+The Adafruit Funhouse comes with an Arduino Self Test example pre-loaded.
+You can reload it by following the instructions at this link: https://learn.adafruit.com/adafruit-funhouse/factory-reset

 ## Operation:
 ### Initialization:
-#### Tests for presence of SGP30 and ignores if not present
+#### On startup, the code tests for an SGP30 board and will bypass all co2 and voc processing if it's not present

 ### Calibrate mode:
-#### On start up: hold down sel button to put into calibrate mode
+#### If you hold down the select button on start up, the code will enter calibrate mode.
+In calibrate mode:
-#### Output sensor values will be raw, not adjusted
+- All sensor values will be raw, not adjusted
-#### SGP30 will not have initialization values loaded.
-Initialization values will be read and uploaded to IO hourly
+- The software will not read the SGP30 baseline values.
+This will cause the device to start determining a new baseline.
+The software will read these values from the SGP30 and upload them to the IO text feed once per hour.
+At the end of the calibration period, you can update the software with the last values read from the SGP so that they can be restored on initialization.
+See this link: https://learn.adafruit.com/adafruit-sgp30-gas-tvoc-eco2-mox-sensor/arduino-code#baseline-set-and-get-2980166-20

 ### While running:

-#### Exceptions should handle network errors

-#### Sensor values are printed to the TFT display and posted to IO feeds.
+Sensor values are read, printed to the Funstar TFT display, and posted to IO feeds.
 The dotstar LEDs are also used for status for a subset of the sensors.
-System messages are also sent to the text feed
+System messages are also sent to the text feed.

 Sensor| Feed Name | LED | Blue | Green | Red
 ---------|----------|---------|---------|---------|---------